 By educating the people in our generation about the Holocaust, this fellowship is allowing the chain to continue unbroken.

 Eternal Flame opened my eyes wider than the school spectrum of holocaust study, to a more personal and raw level, and I believe that my life has been bettered from the entire experience.

 The experiences I took away from the Eternal Flame fellowship really are priceless and I am forever grateful that I was able to be a part of this amazing program.

 Jake SnedekerWoodcliff Lake

 Eternal Flame really gave me a deep appreciation for my Judaism, and the importance of living proudly as a Jew.
 I am looking forward to implementing all I learnt into action.

 For High School Students

 Engage in three interactive workshops exploring the impact of the Holocaust through the personal accounts of its survivors.
 Explore how antisemitism is manifest today often in anti-Israel bigotry.
 Dinner will be served.
-Sunday evenings, March 5, 19, 26
+Three Evenings in March & April, Dates TBA.